ben-razor/aqua-explore/demo/docs/playground-plan-v2.md

 If this can be implemented it will vastly speed up the compilation time and allow other creative uses of the compiler.

-If not implemented and a compilation server continues to be used, the number of concurrent users will be severely limited.
+If not implemented and a compilation server continues to be used, the number of concurrent users is severely limited.

 An alternative solution is to distribute the client and server in a container but then the easy accessibilty of the web version is lost.